Fill your College Details

 Trees

-• AVL Trees: A self-balancing binary search tree.
+• AVL Trees: Self-balancing binary search tree.

 Graphs